cavrilionis/titanic/README.md

 An example of classification in machine learning where we predict the likelihood of survival of a passenger aboard the Titanic.

+This Jupyter notebook illustrates the following:

+- CSV file import using pandas
+- Count of missing values and distinct values for each column
+- Exploratory data analysis
+- Creation of new columns (aka feature enfineering)
+- Imputation of missing values

 # My Kaggle competition submission

 You can find this Jupyter notebook on Kaggle: